Datasets about Australia

 The Seshat Global History Databank brings together the most current and comprehensive body of knowledge about human history in one place.
 Our unique Databank systematically collects what is currently known about the social and political organization of human societies and how civilizations have evolved over time.

-CSRP has some too? — perhaps accessible to me via Wharton?
+CSRP does too? — perhaps accessible to me via Wharton?

 Torrent technology allows a group of editors to “seed” their own peer-reviewed published articles with just a torrent client.
 Each editor can have part or all of the papers stored on their desktops and have a torrent tracker to coordinate the delivery of papers without a dedicated server.